Australian Dollar Forecast: Will AUD Rise To USD0.70 In 2025?

 Did You Know?

-The Reserve Bank of Australia (RBA) raised the cash rate to 4.35% in November 2023 and has held at that level — including at its most recent December meeting — due to inflation “proving persistent”.
+The Reserve Bank of Australia (RBA) raised the cash rate to 4.35% in November 2023 and has held at that level until its February 2025 meeting — due to inflation “proving persistent”.

 2. US Fed's Interest Rates.